NixOS/rfcs/rfcs/0134-nix-store-layer.md

 ## Nix Store Team

 Now that we have this division in the implementation, we also have the opportunity to leverage it for governance purposes.
-An official, NixOS-foundation-authorized team could be set up to manage store layer design decisions (below the threshold of needing an RFC) that don't effect that the rest of Nix.
+An official, NixOS-foundation-authorized team could be set up to manage store layer design decisions (below the threshold of needing an RFC) that don't affect that the rest of Nix.
 \[Some sort of decision that affect all layers is out of scope, must be deliberated with stakeholders from other layers too, probably should be RFC due to such large scope.\]

 To be clear, this is *not* to say we should abandon the idea of Nix as a whole.